Mu3htak/To-Do/README.md

 # To-Do
 To-Do creates a list of things to do and  stores the data in .dat file.
-Program runs from command line arguments.

 Usage: python To_do.py [-h] [--show] [--update] [--new] [--remove]